-Afrormosia (Pericopsis elata) is listed on Appendix II of CITES and in April 2014 the CITES Secretariat notified Parties of the existence of a "large number of fake or falsified [export] permits apparently issued by the Democratic Republic of the Congo," providing a long list of "permits... that are unaccounted for," suggesting that further clarification was required as to whether the CITES authorities in the DRC had correctly issued them.
-93 MEDD had authorized industrial loggers to cut at least 55,373 m3 of Afrormosia despite a CITES national export quota of 25,000 m3.
+Afrormosia (Pericopsis elata) is listed on Appendix II of CITES, and in April 2014, the CITES Secretariat notified Parties of the existence of a "large number of fake or falsified [export] permits apparently issued by the Democratic Republic of the Congo," providing a long list of "permits... that are unaccounted for," suggesting that further clarification was required as to whether the CITES authorities in the DRC had correctly issued them.101 MEDD had authorized industrial loggers to cut at least 55,373 m3 of Afrormosia despite a CITES national export quota of 25,000 m3.
+Export quotas continue to be discussed between the DRC, CITES Parties and the Standing Committee and have continued to be challenged.
+There are several quotas currently in place which may be updated annually.9

-Since 2015, the DRC moved the CITES Management Authority to the Institut Congolais pour la Conservation de la Nature (ICCN) and began to build an improved permitting system.
-94 Scanned copies of all CITES export permits were sent to the Secretariat starting in December 2017.
+Since 2015, the DRC moved the CITES Management Authority to the Institut Congolais pour la Conservation de la Nature (ICCN) and began to build an improved permitting system.102 Scanned copies of all CITES export permits were sent to the Secretariat starting in December 2017.
 From July 2020, all permits are expected to include a QR code for verification.
-EU countries importing CITES-listed species from DRC started to report a lack of CITES documents for some products that the DRC authorities claimed had undergone some processing/second transformation (sometimes very minimal) which would fall outside the scope of the CITES requirements.
-95 In 2019, the annotation for Pericopsis elata was amended to also include "transformed wood."96
+EU countries importing CITES-listed species from DRC started to report a lack of CITES documents for some products that the DRC authorities claimed had undergone some processing/second transformation (sometimes very minimal) which would fall outside the scope of the CITES requirements.103 In 2019, the annotation for Pericopsis elata was amended to also include "transformed wood."104

-· Forest laws are not well-enforced.
+• Forest laws are not well-enforced.

-Enforcement-related information is very limited outside publication of the mandated independent monitor reports, and information is generally difficult or impossible to obtain on request.
-Far Enforcement is under-resourced with infractions rarely uncovered.
-PRC law requires that authorities visit each logging concession at least four times a year but very few missions are ever undertaken.
+Enforcement-related information is very limited outside publication of the mandated independent monitor reports, and information is generally difficult or impossible to obtain on request.105 Enforcement is under-resourced with infractions rarely uncovered.106 DRC law requires that authorities visit each logging concession at least four times a year but very few missions are ever undertaken.
 According to the Control and Verification Unit (CCV), there are roughly 139 officers responsible for enforcing the DRC Forest Code and most are based in cities far from the logging concessions.
-Recent estimates suggest 80 officials are based in Kinshasa, 36 in Tshopo, 10 in Equateur, 10 in Mai Ndombe and 3 in Mongala.
-There is a limited modern communication infrastructure and travelling to concessions is reportedly very difficult.
+Recent estimates suggest 80 officials are based in Kinshasa, 36 in Tshopo, 10 in Equateur, 10 in Mai Ndombe and 3 in Mongala.107 There is a limited modern communication infrastructure and travelling to concessions is reportedly very difficult.108

 In the few cases where penalties have been applied, they have been small and insufficient to dissuade future illegal activities.
-Despite multiple studies by local and international NGOs, think tanks, as well as independent forest monitors listing multiple breaches of the Forest Code, there are no documented cases of fines, or imprisonment of industrial loggers found guilty of breaching DRC law.
-101 Rainforest Foundation report the arrest of a company official in March 2019 - believed to be the first of its kind against a logging company in the DRC - but the company was acquitted on all counts in May 2019.
-102
+Despite multiple studies by local and international NGOs, think tanks, as well as independent forest monitors listing multiple breaches of the Forest Code, there are no documented cases of fines, or imprisonment of industrial loggers found guilty of breaching DRC law.109 Rainforest Foundation report the arrest of a company official in March 2019 - believed to be the first of its kind against a logging company in the DRC - but the company was acquitted on all counts in May 2019.110

-Non-mandated independent monitoring and watchdog groups are facing intimidation.
+• Non-mandated independent monitoring and watchdog groups are facing intimidation.